The Indie Forum was spread over three days.

 And yet, despite the tremendous advances in personalised medicine and digital care solutions, the healthcare industry is often accused of taking a ‘mass-market approach’ and, treating the patient and not understanding the person.

 What does the ‘digital healthcare’ future really look like?
 How can the healthcare industry become more ‘customer-centric’?
 Could better healthcare experiences lead to improved outcomes and cost-efficiency?

-Tony is a former agency CFO, now a partner at leading marketing and agency M&A Consultancy, Green Square.
+Tony was formerly COO at Corporate Edge, now a partner at leading marketing and agency M&A Consultancy, Green Square.
 He’s also one of the most insightful and incisive commentators on why some of today’s independent agencies succeed and others fail – why holding companies are going through tough times – and what the new generation of Private Equity investors are seeking from the agencies they choose to invest in.
 A word of warning: Agency Owners listening to this presentation might want to cancel their engagements for the next few days…

 15.45 Debate: This House believes that “Over the next five years, technology will be more important than talent in our industry.”